 Step back a moment and think about how much emotional and physical trauma you have experienced.
 If you are honest, you will recognize the wounds you carry.
 But you may not realize how these wounds affect the way you think.

 We need to return to our natural state of innocence.
-How do you return to a place of innocence after suffering a traumatic event?
+How do you return to a place of peace after suffering a traumatic event?
 We can do it, but it takes some serious inner work.
 It isn’t easy, but it is worth it.
 Inner work requires the right tools.
 This quest will take on a “path of self-discovery,” Joseph Campbell calls the Hero’s Journey (1).

 Lessons to Remember